CYCLES, THE SEVEN CYCLE, AND THE SHEMITAH PROPHESY

 Instead, many have pursued a secular humanist agenda that includes abortion, homosexuality, pornography, loose sexual morals, and more.
 Materialism, per se, is not bad if it is done using the Biblical standards.
 However, materialism or prosperity that comes through lying, deceit, cheating or stealing will be dealt a blow.

 The shemitah year is often the time when the consequences of ungodly or anti-Biblical attitudes and practices are revealed, perhaps in frightening terms.
-For example, during one of the recent shemitahs, the World Trade Towers in New York City were destroyed, killing over 3000 supposedly people.
-During the last shemitah in 2008, the US and other stock markets around the world crashed, costing trillions of dollars.

-DONÕT BELIEVE ANTI-HEBREW LIES
+DON’T BELIEVE ANTI-HEBREW LIES

 Before discussing more details about the shemitah year, we will comment on the anti-Hebrew lies that are told around the world today, and in the past.

-Hebrew people are not baby-killers, and they do not kill people who are not Hebrew, unless attacked first, and they donÕt run the world.
+Hebrew people are not baby-killers, and they do not kill people who are not Hebrew, unless attacked first, and they don’t run the world.
 This is pure garbage.
 None of this is in the Torah or the Talmud, or any other Hebrew scripture.
 For more details, read The Modern Nation Of Israel.

 WHEN IS THE NEXT SHEMITAH?